Spondylidinae: Larva

-Taxonomy

 History

 Spondylidinae have a complicated systematic history, and details of the relationships are still uncertain.
 In 1897 Xambeu united the genera Spondylis, Asemum, Chriocephalus (now Arhopalus) and Tetropium in Spondyliens, on the basis of the larval morphology.
 Nevertheless, this classification was rejected by contemporaneous authors since Spondylis was believed to be related to Prioninae and Parandra.
 At that time most spondylidine genera were placed within the subfamily Aseminae.
 A later study of the wing morphology confirmed Xambeu's grouping, but by the end of the 20th Century (and in some contemporaneous faunas) Spondylidini were treated as a separate subfamily.
 Only after 1987, after further studies on the larval morphology, was it recognized that spondylidines and asemines were indeed part of the same group, rather than separate lineages.
 Spondylidini - whose larvae are indistinguishable from that of all other traditional Aseminae - appear to be simply highly derived Asemini, with adult morphology convergent with lucaniform Prioninae and the Vesperidae of the Amazon rainforest genus Migdolus.
+It has further complicated matters that various authors have misspelled the name of the group as "Spondylini" or "Spondylinae", but these are junior homonyms of Spondylidae Gray, 1826, a mollusc name.

 Current systematics

-Spondylidinae (this name has priority over Aseminae) includes five tribes.
+Spondylidinae (this name has priority over Aseminae) includes seven tribes.
+The number of species below is approximate and changes over time.